I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_buildpagingbuffer_transfervirtual.md

 <div class="alert"><b>Note</b>  The address is valid only when the <b>DXGK_GPUMMUCAPS.LegacyBehaviors.SourcePageTableVaInTransfer</b> cap is set.</div>
 <div> </div>

-`SourceVirtualAddress`

-The virtual address of the source in the context of the paging process.

 `TransferDirection`

 The <a href="..\d3dkmddi\ne-d3dkmddi-_dxgk_memory_transfer_direction.md">DXGK_MEMORY_TRANSFER_DIRECTION</a> structure describing the operation.

-`TransferSizeInBytes`

-The number of bytes to transfer.
+`Flags`

+The <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_transfervirtualflags.md">DXGK_TRANSFERVIRTUALFLAGS</a> structure describing the operation.

+`DestinationPageTable`

+The GPU virtual address of the page table that  is used to map the <b>DestinationVirtualAddress</b> address.
+The address is valid only when the <b>DXGK_GPUMMUCAPS.LegacyBehaviors.SourcePageTableVaInTransfer</b> cap is set.

 ## Requirements